 While astrophotography is definitely a specialised area of photography, it isn't quite as difficult as many people seem to think.
 In fact, with some basic gear and a bit of knowledge, you can start this rewarding hobby without too much fuss.

-While it's difficult to shoot astro with poor gear, you don't need top end gear either.
+While it's difficult to shoot astrophotography with poor gear, you don't need top-end gear either.
 Let's look at what you need:

 Hell, even an

-The Best Lens for Astrophotography – In general terms, you want a fast and wide lens.
+In terms of camera lens for astrophotography, you want a fast and wide angle lens.
 What that means is that you want the aperture to be at least f/3.5 and preferably f/2.8 or, even better, f/1.8.
 You probably want the focal length of 20mm or wider.

 But again, don't overthink this part.
 The lens you have, at its widest aperture is going to get you something so it's worth trying.